TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/Index.rst

 .. attention::
    This book has been here since TYPO3 v6.2.
-By now (2022) it is severely outdated. we are therefore in the process of reviewing, moving and removing its content.
+By now (2022) it is severely outdated.
+   We are therefore in the process of reviewing, moving and removing its content.

    The Extbase reference can now be found in :ref:`TYPO3 Explained, Extbase reference <t3coreapi:extbase_reference>`.
 New tutorials are to be written.